 The responsibility to address potential human rights concerns lies with a broad base of employees across the company.
-However, it is looked after in particular by our Group CRS, Group Legal, and People & Culture departments.
-Our People & Culture colleagues are responsible for the hiring that we do and ensure that labour standards and good working conditions are met.
+However, it is looked after in particular by our Group CRS, Group Legal, and People and Culture departments.
+Our People and Culture colleagues are responsible for the hiring that we do and ensure that labour standards and good working conditions are met.
 Training on our HSH Code of Conduct and the relevant topics is provided for all new and existing employees on a regular basis.
 Employees are required to acknowledge training and receipt of the Code of Conduct.

 Our Supplier Code of Conduct is part of the compliance requirements mandated by the PTP and all our operations have progressively incorporated it as a standard requirement in our procurement contracts.
 The exact procedure on the sign-off of the Supplier Code of Conduct is not prescribed as there could be more than one way of doing so, subject to the arrangement with each supplier.
-In principle, there should be documentary evidence to show that the supplier has formally agreed with the Supplier Code of Conduct.
-Where a supplier is unwilling to sign the Supplier Code of Conduct, we are considering a range of approaches to bring the suppliers into compliance with our Supplier Code of Conduct, including:
+In principle, there should be documentary evidence to show that the supplier has agreed with the

+Supplier Code of Conduct.
+The range of approaches to alert the suppliers to our Supplier Code of Conduct includes:

-- incorporating the Supplier Code of Conduct into the agreement or contracts signed by the supplier; - incorporating it into the pre-registration form filled and signed by the supplier; and/or - engaging with the supplier on why it refuses to sign and/or visiting the supplier directly to ensure there is no indication of violation of our Supplier Code of Conduct.
+- incorporating the Supplier Code of Conduct into the agreement or contracts signed by the supplier; - incorporating it into the pre-registration form filled and signed by the supplier; and/or - engaging with and/or visiting the supplier directly to ensure there is no indication of violation of our Supplier Code of Conduct.

 Should there be any case where a supplier is found to be involved in modern slavery, we will engage directly with the supplier and/or authorities as relevant in order to address the issues found.
-We reserve the right to terminate any relationship with a supplier found to have been involved in modern slavery or having seriously infringed our Supplier Code of Conduct.
+We reserve the right to terminate any relationship with a supplier found to have been involved in modern slavery or to have infringed our Supplier Code of Conduct.